Combinatorics of double cosets and fundamental domains for the subgroups of the modular group: Independent sets of generators

-A graph $X$ such that \begin{itemize} \item the vertices of $X$ are decomposed into two types; \item the vertices of one type can have valency 1 or 2; \item the vertices of the other type can have valency 1 or 3; \item any edge of $X$ joins a vertex of one type with a vertex of the other type; \item there is a cyclic order on the set of the edges meeting at a vertex of valency~3 \end{itemize} is called a {\it bipartite cuboid graph}.
-R. Kulkarni noticed \cite[theorem 4.2]{kulkarni} that the isomorphism classes of bipartite cuboid graphs correspond bijectively to the conjugacy classes of finite index subgroups of $\Gamma$.
+R.~Kulkarni noticed \cite[theorem 4.2]{kulkarni} that the isomorphism classes of bipartite cuboid graphs correspond bijectively to the conjugacy classes of finite index subgroups of $\Gamma$.
 The mapping that associates a graph to a conjugacy class of subgroups is constructed in \cite{kulkarni} as follows: we take a conjugacy class $C$ to the isomorphism class of the image of $\cal{T}$ in $G\setminus\mathbb{H}$ where $G\in C$ is a representative.
 It follows that $\Xc(G)$ is a representative in the isomorphism class of bipartite cuboid graphs that corresponds to the conjugacy class of $G$.

+A natural question is how to describe the set of subgroups of $\Gamma$, rather than the set of their conjugacy classes, in terms of graphs.
 A {\it pointed} bipartite cuboid graph is the data of a bipartite cuboid graph and an edge of the graph.